 It's easy to feel locked out of the home loan market if you're on a low income.
 Despite interest rates being low, your options may still be limited especially with some of the big lenders tightening their lending policies.

-But there may be some alternatives you can explore, particularly if your government income is supported by paid employment.
+But there may be some alternative you can explore, particularly if your government income is supported by paid employment.

-Can I get a home loan with government benefits?
+Can I get a home loan with government benefits as my income source?

 While Lenders may consider Centrelink or other regular government payments as a form of income, you might find it difficult to obtain a home loan if this is your only source of income.
 This is because lenders are looking to see if you will be able to afford to repay the loan without compromising on your everyday living expenses.